Welcome to Butterfly Conservation Warwickshire - Saving butterflies, moths and our environment

 View all of the records submitted online this year.

-Look for: Brimstone, Clouded Yellow, Comma, Green-veined White, Holly Blue, Large White, Orange-tip, Painted Lady, Peacock, Red Admiral, Small Tortoiseshell, Small White,
+Look for: Brimstone, Clouded Yellow, Comma, Common Blue, Dingy Skipper, Green Hairstreak, Green-veined White, Grizzled Skipper, Holly Blue, Large White, Meadow Brown, Orange-tip, Painted Lady, Peacock, Red Admiral, Small Blue, Small Copper, Small Tortoiseshell, Small White, Speckled Wood, Wall Brown,

 Latest species reported in 2014